 In some cases, we can argue that the making of a confiscation order is so disproportionate that to do so would be unlawful.

-So, before entrusting your case to any other solicitor ensure that they are up to speed not only on the basics of the offence with which you have been charged, but also in relation to confiscation.
+Before entrusting your case to any other solicitor, ensure that they are up to speed not only on the basics of the offence with which you have been charged, but also in relation to confiscation.

 John Howey, Senior Solicitor